martin26/Diablo-II--Vanilla-Frosting/README.txt

 - Ladder Runewords are now enabled on Single Player.
 - The speed for creating and joining TCP/IP games has been massively increased.
 - Launch cinematics are now automatically skipped.
-- You no longer lose gold if you die (Death Tax).
 - Your shield block is no longer reduced while running.
 - Shield blocking is now the same as classic (Equal to your shield's block).
 No longer depends on Dexterity.
 - The Barbarian's Whirlwind now behaves the same as in Classic (No longer depends on IAS).